oqtane/oqtane.docs/src/pages/guides/migrations/development-production-migration.md

 #### 1. **Prepare the Development Environment for Migration**
    - **Ensure All Features Are Tested**: Before migrating, thoroughly test all modules, features, and configurations in your development environment to ensure everything works as expected.
-   - **Backup Data and Configuration**: Take a backup of your development database, configuration files, and any custom content or themes you’ve created.
+   - **Backup Data and Configuration**: Take a backup of your development database, configuration files, and any custom content or themes you've created.
    - **Check Version Compatibility**: Ensure that the Oqtane Framework version you're using in development is the same or compatible with the version you're installing in production.

 #### 2. **Prepare the Production Environment**